brekooname/law-scholars/README.md

 This will get us into the client directory.

 ### `npm install`
-This will install all the required dependencies and files required for this Project(Server) to run.
+This will install all the required dependencies and files required for this Project(Client) to run.

 ### `npm start`
 This will start the **client**.\